 The certification results only apply to the version of the product indicated in the certificate and on the condition that all the stipulations are kept as detailed in this Certification Report.
 This certificate is not an endorsement of the IT product by the Federal Office for Information Security (BSI) or any other organisation that recognises or gives effect to this certificate, and no warranty of the IT product by BSI or any other organisation that recognises or gives effect to this certificate, is either expressed or implied.

 2 Identification of the TOE

 The Target of Evaluation (TOE) is called:

-SafeGuard Enterprise Device Encryption, Version 5.30
+SafeGuard Enterprise - Device Encryption, Version 5.60 for Microsoft Windows XP Professional and Microsoft Windows 7